Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ## Benchmark

 In order to compare the various solutions, we established a benchmark against which to compare the solution performances in terms of runtime.
 The task is to filter a large amount of point data by various randomly selected US zip code polygons.
 We performed the task five times for each solution, each time increasing the number of zip code polygons.
 The dataset and machine specification details are given below.
-Our work can be freely downloaded and reproduced from it’s repository: [https://github.com/Quansight/scipy2020_spatial_algorithms_at_scale](scipy2020 repo).
+Our work can be freely downloaded and reproduced from it’s repository: [https://github.com/Quansight/scipy2020_spatial_algorithms_at_scale][scipy2020 repo].

 **Each benchmarking test follows these steps:**